 No, keep dogs and corn cobs apart.

-The corn cob can obstruct the intestinal tract and even cause perforations, so corn on the cob for dogs is always, always a bad idea.
+The corn cob can obstruct the intestinal tract and even cause perforations.
+So, corn on the cob for dogs is always, always a bad idea.

 If you search “dog eating corn cob,” you’re likely to come up with tons of cute videos of dogs eating just the kernels right off the cob.
-However, you should avoid even this, as it trains the dog to search out the cob.
+But, you should avoid even this, as it trains the dog to search out the cob.